aaronchong888/Amazon-SageMaker-Canvas-Workshop-Chinese/1-marketing/README.md

 In this lab, we assume the role of a marketing analyst in the marketing department of a mobile phone operator.
 We have been tasked with identifying customers that are potentially at risk of churning.
 We have access to service usage and other customer behavior data, and want to know if this data can help explain why a customer would leave.
 If we can identify factors that explain churn, then we can take corrective actions to change predicted behavior, such as running targeted retention campaigns.

 For our dataset, we use a synthetic dataset from a telecommunications mobile phone carrier.
-You can download it :link[here]{href="https://sagemaker-sample-files.s3.amazonaws.com/datasets/tabular/synthetic/churn.csv" action=download}.
+You can download it: [here](https://sagemaker-sample-files.s3.amazonaws.com/datasets/tabular/synthetic/churn.csv).
 This sample dataset contains 5,000 records, where each record uses 21 attributes to describe the customer profile.
 The attributes are as follows:

 | Feild      | Description |
 | ----------- | ----------- |